cbeneke/mangos-tbc-docker/README.md

 # cMaNGOS docker files

 Check out the submodules before anything.
+Therefore choose between the .gitmodules.ssh and .gitmodules.http version and either link or copy the file to .gitmodules.

 ## building
 To enable access to the database update the ./cmangos/sql/create/db_create_mysql.sql file and